hphelion/documentation/commercial/GA1/commercial.install-GA-ovsvapp.md

 	**Note:** DRS safeguards tenant VM traffic from being black-holed.

 2. Disable vMotion from vSwitch properties.
-This won’t let DRS to bring back VMs on the host when the host is brought back from maintenance mode as in Step 4.
+This will prevent DRS from bringing back VMs on the host when the host is brought back from maintenance mode as in Step 4.

 	a.
 In the vSphere client, select the host in the vSphere Client inventory.

 	b.
 On the **Configuration** tab, select **Networking**.

 	c.
 Click V**irtual Switch** to display the virtual switches for the host.

 	d.
 Locate the virtual switch that has a VMkernel port group configured for VMotion, and click the **Properties** link.

 	e.
 On the **Ports** tab, select the port group that is configured for VMotion and click **Edit**.